openedx/open-edx-proposals/oep-template.rst

 All OEPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The OEP must explain how the author proposes to deal with these incompatibilities.
-OEP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+OEP submissions without that don't consider backwards compatibility are unlikely to be accepted.

 Reference Implementation